Diane Lee

-Early life
+Early life and education

 Lee is the youngest of four children born to Lee Huan and Pan Hsiang-ning.
 Her two brothers are Lee Ching-chung and Lee Ching-hua.
 Lee Ching-chu is her older sister.
+She graduated from National Chengchi University with a bachelor's degree in journalism then earned a master's degree in mass communications from the University of Maryland, College Park, in the United States.

-Political careers
+Political career

 On 28 March 2001, Lee was assaulted by notorious organized criminal and legislator Lo Fu-chu during a meeting of the Legislative Yuan's Education and Culture Committee, after she implied that he had attempted to interfere with the selection of board members for a public educational institution that was experiencing a corruption scandal and called him a "gangster".

 Lo originally denied that he had assaulted Lee, until a video of the incident (which Lo did not know existed) was shown on Taiwanese television.
 Lee was hospitalized following the incident with a slight concussion.
 The resulting scandal virtually ended Lo's political career.
 She charged him with assault, but later reached a settlement with him.

 The next year, she accused Twu Shiing-jer of assaulting a restaurateur.
 Lee apologized after the incident, but did not heed calls to resign for the purportedly wrongful accusation against Twu.